India To Run On BS-VI Fuel, Starting April 2020

 Delhi saw the launch of the cleaner fuel last year.
 According to media reports, all 397 petrol pumps in the national capital have been selling cleaner diesel and petrol since February.

-Also, while the oil ministry had set 2020 the deadline for the launch of BS-VI fuel, the Supreme Court on March 26 has asked it to advance the dateline by one year in 13 metro cities.
+Also, while the oil ministry had set 2020 as the deadline for the launch of BS-VI fuel, the Supreme Court on March 26 asked it to advance the dateline by one year in 13 metro cities.
 With this switch to BS-VI, India will join the league of the US, Japan and the European Union which follow Euro Stage-VI emission norms.

 According to environmentalists, Euro-VI fuel could substantially reduce vehicular pollution levels in the national capital.